SpeysideHEP/spey/README.md

 ## What is Spey?

 Spey is a plug-in-based statistics tool that aims to collect all likelihood prescriptions under one roof.
-This provides users the workspace to freely combine different statistical models and study them through a single interface.
+This provides users with the workspace to freely combine different statistical models and study them through a single interface.
 In order to achieve a module that can be used both with statistical model prescriptions which has been proposed in the past and will be used in the future, Spey uses a so-called plug-in system where developers can propose their statistical model prescriptions and allow spey to use them.

 ### What a plugin provides